El Mundo · White Paper

 4. The three ledgers in one diagram

-All three ledgers are sealed by the Escribanía (the cryptographic notary), which applies a Sello — a per-record signature linking entries into a tamper-evident chain.
-All three feed the Bóveda (the long-term archive) once active retention windows close; Sellos travel with records into the Bóveda, and Testimonios over Bóveda records remain producible.
+All three ledgers are sealed by the Escribanía, the cryptographic notary, which applies a Sello, a signature per record linking entries into a tamper-evident chain.
+All three feed the Bóveda, the long-term archive, once active retention windows close; Sellos travel with records into the Bóveda, and Testimonios over Bóveda records remain producible.

-The keepers — Pulpero, Contador, Secretario, Escribano, Archivero — are role names in the codebase and in operational discourse.
+The keepers (Pulpero, Contador, Secretario, Escribano, Archivero) are role names in the codebase and in operational discourse.
 The architecture's discipline is that the Secretario records the act in the Cabildo's books; the Escribano seals it cryptographically.
 One institution, one keeper, no conflation.

 5. A worked example: a CCL Posta from sensor to Testimonio

 To make the architecture concrete, follow a single Posta from a sensor in the Campo to a Testimonio handed to a regulator.
-Use the high-frequency wireline pilot context (D-005, D-010): a Casing Collar Locator service running at high-frequency acquisition (≥1 kHz, up to 25 kHz top-end) on an upstream operator's well, under a national upstream regulatory regime.
+Use the high-frequency wireline pilot context (D-005, D-010): a Casing Collar Locator service running at high-frequency acquisition, ≥1 kHz up to 25 kHz top-end, on an upstream operator's well, under a national upstream regulatory regime.

 { tenant_id: "ccl-pilot-01",